 No. it doesn’t make much sense.
 Which is why the cartoonist Garry Trudeau coined this apt (or inept) bit of idiocy to lampoon the original hand-held Newton computer’s difficulty in deciphering handwriting.

-After several years of supporting people and their computers, I have found that like the comic, human expectations and technological capabilities rarely coincide.
-I started Egg Freckles as a way to share my experiences with people and technology.
+After years of helping people with their computers I have found that, like the comic, human expectations and technological capabilities rarely coincide.
+I started writing Egg Freckles to share my experiences with technology.

 Who are you?

 Why an Apple Newton?

-Apple’s dud from the 90’s may not seem like a exciting theme for a modern technology website, but the Newton still has a lot to teach us.
+Apple’s dud from the 90’s may not seem like an exciting theme for a blog, but the Newton still has a lot to teach us about technology.

 - Newton OS is a document centric operating system that values your data over your apps.
-When you boot a Newton the first thing you see is your last note and not a screen full of application icons the way most computers work today.
+When you boot a Newton the first thing you see is last note you wrote and not a screen full of app icons the way most computers work today.

-- The Newton’s handwriting recognition got better and some say matches offerings made by Microsoft more than a decade later.
+- The Newton’s handwriting recognition got better and some say matches technology made by Microsoft more than a decade later.

 - Despite being a device developed before its time, the Newton is still beloved and supported by a small community of dedicated users.
 Thanks to their efforts advancements such as wireless networking made there way onto the Newton long after Apple turned off the lights.